airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 maximum number of bytes that could be written).
 The system call returns the number of bytes actually read, or end-of-file (the number 0).

-After reading a block, we check EAX-INDEXED for an end-of-file marker.
+After reading a block, we check *%eax* for an end-of-file marker.
 If found, it exits the loop.
 Otherwise we keep on going.

 After the data is read, the `convert_to_upper` function is called with the buffer we just read in and the number of characters read in the